savion-mull/savion-mull/README.md

 ###  ***Investment Banking Aspirant | Finance, Physics, & Computer Science***
 #### [Linkedin](https://www.linkedin.com/in/savion-m-9a9439324/) | savion.mull@outlook.com

-My name is **Savion Mull** I'm a Computer Science Candidate at Century College pursuing a dual major transfer into a **BBA in Finance** and **BS in Physics** at the ***University of Minnesota*** or ***University of Wisconsin***.
+A Computer Science Candidate at Century College pursuing a dual major transfer into a **BBA in Finance** and **BS in Physics** at the ***University of Minnesota*** or ***University of Wisconsin***.
 I am building a rigorous foundation in financial modeling, corporate valuation, and deal execution.
 My goal is to utilize my analytical problem-solving to strategically leverage my technilogical edge to secure Technology-driven transactions, raise and restructure capital, and to advise corporations in M&A deals through client interactions.

 ---